ardesian-datapacks/survival-portals/README.md

 -->
 # Survival Portals

 Many teleporting mods offer quick `/home` `/back` or `/warp` commands which make the game far far too easy.
-However, Vanilla Minecraft has a transportation problem where it just takes too long.
+However, Vanilla Minecraft has a transportation problem where it just takes too long to get far distances.
 (And the Nether is too unreliable)

-This datapack adds the ability to construct a portal, which can be connected to another, allowing instant transportation between the two, at a small cost.The goal was to make this "survival friendly" but avoiding making it so easy that it feels like a "dirt-to-diamonds" type mod.
-It's intentionally expensive to create and continue to use the portals so that it's not too easy- teleportation should not be a dead simple task!
+This datapack adds the ability to construct a portal, which can be connected to another, allowing instant teleportation between the two at a small cost.
+The goal was to make this "survival friendly" but avoiding making it so easy that it feels like a "dirt-to-diamonds" type mod.
+It's intentionally expensive to create and continue to use the portals so that it's not too easy- teleportation should not be a simple task!

 ###### Installation: